 Instead, starting these flowering plants indoors can preserve successful germination, thereby growing into bushy Dahlias.

-There are multiple choices for planting Dahlias, which need different periods and methods for the same.
+There are multiple choices for planting Dahlias, which need different periods and methods.

-You can plant the collected Dahlia tubers indoors in early April to give Dahlias a headstart for earlier blooms.
+In early April, you can plant the collected Dahlia tubers indoors to give Dahlias a headstart for earlier blooms.

 Meanwhile, you need to sow Dahlia seeds indoors almost 2 to 4 months before the estimated date of last spring frost.